jestjs/jest/website/docs/CommonJSTesting.md

 XHR = oldXHR; // if you forget this bad things will happen
 ```

 This small example shows two important concepts.
-We need a way to get a reference to `XHR` and a way to provide two implementations: one for the normal execution and one for testing.
+We need a way to get a
+reference to `XHR` and a way to provide two implementations: one for the normal
+execution and one for testing.

 In this case, the solution to both concepts is to use the global object.
+It
-It works, but it's not ideal for reasons outlined in this article: [Brittle Global State & Singletons](http://misko.hevery.com/code-reviewers-guide/flaw-brittle-global-state-singletons/).
+works, but it's not ideal for reasons outlined in this article: [Brittle Global State & Singletons](http://misko.hevery.com/code-reviewers-guide/flaw-brittle-global-state-singletons/).

 How does Angular solve this problem?
 ------------------------------------

-In Angular, you write your code by passing dependencies as arguments
+In Angular, you write your code by passing dependencies as arguments:

 ```javascript
 function doWork(XHR) {